Audiveris/audiveris/docs/_pages/updates.md

 {:toc}
 ---

-### 5.4 (on-going)
+## 5.4 (on-going)

 - User Interface
+  - Past the SYMBOLS step, the manual removal of any Inter now triggers a dynamic rebuilding of glyphs, as if the removed Inter had never existed.
   - Improvement and extension of default/book/sheet parameters (interline, barline)
-  - Ability to display some inters (augmentation dots by default) in jumbo mode
+  - Ability to display some inters in jumbo mode to ease a visual inspection -- by default this can apply to augmentation dots.
-  - Ability to stop current book processing at next step end
+  - Ability to gracefully stop the current book processing at the next step end.
-  - Ability to clear the log window
+  - Ability to clear the log window -- the log file remains intact.
+- Engine
+  - The recognition of fermata no longer requires separate recognitions of fermata-arc and fermata-dot.
+  - The processing of an input image with no white margin around the staves is now possible.
 - Project
+  - A Linux Flatpak package, gathering the needed libraries, proper Java environment and the main Tesseract language files, is now provided on FlatHub.
-  - The Windows installer pre-populates the user `config`/`tessdata` folder with the main Tesseract languages
+  - The Windows installer pre-populates the user `config`/`tessdata` folder with the main Tesseract languages.
 - Documentation
-  - Support for a PDF version of the Audiveris Handbook
+  - Support for a PDF version of the Audiveris Handbook.
 - Java
-  - In `Audiveris.bat` and `Audiveris` start scripts, Java version is checked before being launched
+  - In `Audiveris.bat` (used by the Windows installer) and `Audiveris` start scripts, the Java version is checked before the application is launched.
+  - Support of Java 21.
+  - Upgrade to Gradle 8.5 to support Java 21.
+  - Removal of all deprecated features such as JGoodies PanelBuilder, Observer/Observable, class.newInstance(), etc.

-### 5.3
+## 5.3

 - User Interface
   - Editing of staff geometry, at individual line and global staff levels